Obituary of Richard John Rudnicki

 Richard was predeceased by his parents, Walter and Simone, and by his infant daughter, Natasha.
 He is survived by his wife, Susan Tooke, daughters Darielle Rudnicki and Tansy Rudnicki (Christopher Campbell); brothers Michael Rudnicki (Wendy Peterson) and Stephen Rudnicki (Diane Woollard); sisters Denise Rudnicki (Murray Sager), and Elaine Rudnicki (Olivier Nicoleau); nephews Christopher, Jonathan and Isaac Rudnicki, Michael LaPointe, and Alexandre Galmard; nieces Vanessa LaPointe, Elise Galmard, and Claire, Erika and Helen Rudnicki; and grandchildren Anthony, Sophie, Lexie, Jevin, Evelyn, Beckham, and Munroe.
 He was also much loved by Susan’s children, Scott Riker, Amy Morgan Young and Beth Patterson (Jessie Patterson).

-Charitable donations may be made in Richard’s name to the Sable Island Institute: https://sableislandinstitute.org/product/donate/To send flowers to the family of Richard Rudnicki, please visit Tribute Store
+Charitable donations may be made in Richard’s name to the Sable Island Institute: https://sableislandinstitute.org/product/donate/To plant a tree in memory of Richard Rudnicki, please visit Tribute Store